brooklynjs/brooklynjs.github.io/speakers.md

 - VGA
 - VGA to Thunderbolt adapters (Please bring any adapters if you need special one) We can also bring portable speaker if you have audio demo (Please let us know in advance)
-If you have any other needs for your talk, feel free to contact organizers. (@kosamari or @willmanduffy)
+If you have any other needs for your talk, feel free to contact organizers. (@kosamari, @willmanduffy, or @paladique)

 ### Setup
 Once the event starts, we'll have musical guest in between talks.
 Please come up to front and setup for presentation while they are playing intermission.